krenerd/PersonalProjects/README.md

 # PersonalProjects
 List of my personal projects on implementing papers on deep-learning.
+Explanation of code is provided in my Medium blog.

+Best viewed and executed in Google COLAB.

 ## Multi-stage object detction with PyTorch [[notebook]](https://github.com/krenerd/PersonalProjects/blob/main/MultistageObjectDetection(PyTorch).ipynb)
 Provides implementations of the following papers on two-stage object detection.